williamsmith7271/reactor/README.md

 ### Production Deployments

-TLDR; Everything is a Sidekiq::Job, so all the same gotchas apply with regard to removing & renaming jobs that may have a live reference sitting in the queue.
+TLDR; Everything is a Sidekiq::Worker, so all the same gotchas apply with regard to removing & renaming jobs that may have a live reference sitting in the queue.
 (AKA, you'll start seeing 'const undefined' exceptions when the job gets picked up if you've already deleted/renamed the job code.)

 #### Adding Events and Subscribers